Hello,

 a bit about me:

-Although this is my eleventh year at the University of Wisconsin-La Crosse, I have over twenty years of teaching and advising experience and over ten years of research experience in the field of special education, particularly with children with Autism Spectrum Disorder (ASD).
-The focus of my research is finding effective strategies that promote social skills and increase appropriate behaviors and decrease inappropriate behaviors in young children with ASD.
-Recently, I have also been interested in researching strategies that help students with mathematical difficulties and practice-based coaching.
-In addition, over the past year I have been on sabbatical in Kosovo, doing research in the area of early identification and early intervention.
-This Field-Test investigated psychometric properties, including validity, utility, and reliability of the Assessment, Evaluation, and Programming System (AEPS) for Infants and Children – Third Edition in Kosovo.
+Although this is my 13th year at UW–La Crosse, I bring over twenty five years of teaching and advising experience and more than 15 years of research experience in special education, particularly focused on young children with Autism Spectrum Disorder (ASD).
+My research centers on identifying effective strategies that promote social skills, increase appropriate behaviors, and reduce challenging behaviors in young children with ASD.
+More recently, my scholarly interests have expanded to include interventions for students with mathematical difficulties and practice-based coaching.
+Over the past year, I was on sabbatical in Kosovo conducting research in early identification and early intervention.
+This field test examines the psychometric properties—validity, utility, and reliability—of the Assessment, Evaluation, and Programming System (AEPS) for Infants and Children, Third Edition, within the Kosovar context.